 Wayne Baize has shown an interest in art since his school days in Hamlin, Texas.
 His First private art teacher was Sarah McDonald, a friend of Frank Tenney Johnson.
 Today old classmates claim they still have sketches that he did back then.
 After high school graduation, Wayne set up a drawing table at Luskey’s Western Store in Abilene where he worked on portraits of people and horses.

 has always been thankful that he took the step to be a

 was on a huge upswing.
-He recalls
+He recalls going to Bill

-shows in Dallas at the Adolphus Hotel where a sell-out
+Burford’s shows in Dallas at the Adolphus Hotel where

-Often, when the doors to the show were opened, people
+the doors to the show were opened, people stampeded

 into the ballroom to grab the purchase tag off of the

 remembers taking a place behind a pillar before the

-is much more stable that it was back then because
+much more stable that it was back then because buyers

-was invited to become a member of the Cowboy
+he was invited to become a member of the Cowboy Artists of America.

 that he could obtain in his art career.
+Wayne’s

-by art awards with he has received
+studio is graced by art awards with he has received

-years.
-These include the silver medal award for
+include the silver medal award for drawings at the

 Baize’s paintings and drawings have graced the covers of several horse and cattle magazines including The Quarter Horse Journal, Western Horseman, and the Texas Hereford.